FAQs: Configuring RTSP for EXVIST HDMI Encoders

 • FAQs: Latency Test of Encoder

-How can we get lower latency via VLC when playing video on your iPad?
+Latency Test by RTSP Stream How can we get lower latency via VLC when playing video on your iPad?
 How can we conduct a latency test between the encoder and decoder?
-How can we conduct a latency test of encoder by playing RTSP stream?
-Determining the cause of delay in RTSP ...
+How can we conduct a latency test of codec by playing RTSP stream?
+Determining the ...

 • FAQs: HTTP of Encoder